-We serve all family members in the US who reach out for support during a kidnapping and continue to support both the family and the hostage once the hostage returns home.
 Our services are delivered free of charge and in confidence.
 Our focus is on the family – we are family first and family last.

 "The government was rightly focused on hostage recovery, whereas Hostage US was able to focus on helping me through the process.
 Hostage US has a consistent calmness that helped me find calmness within myself.
 I appreciated their ability to stay gracefully unruffled and focused through the challenging days.
 The practical support of having someone available to attend meetings with me was incredibly valuable.
 Hostage US was the one constant in my world when everything else was shifting wildly from one day to the next."

 Family member of former hostage held in the Middle East

 “The words “thank you” do not even come close to describing how grateful our family is to have Hostage US be there for us during my father’s incarceration.
 We have formed a special bond with our Hostage US contact that makes us feel like someone cares for our wellbeing.
 The bond we have formed is meaningful, caring and genuine.
 Hostage US has exceeded our expectations.
 The work and dedication Hostage US brings to our father’s case is something my family and I will forever be grateful for and will never forget."

 Sons a former wrongful detainee held in Africa.

 “We were given new hope being able to contact Hostage US.
 The fact that they came to visit us meant so much to us.
 Also the fact that they were available around the clock.
 We were given names of other hostage families—it was very good corresponding with family members who had gone through the same situation.
 Hostage US gave me the opportunity to connect with others in that way.
 In whatever way they could help, they did it.”